-Note: These settings should be carefully chosen since every call-in uses some power from the battery.
+Note: These settings should be carefully chosen since every call-in uses some battery power.

 To prolong battery life, keep the number of call-ins per day minimal.

 3 calls per day (maximum) are recommended.

 IDT provides some warnings and restrictions to limit very excessive call-levels being set by a user (e.g., at hourly intervals or less).